mvolkmann/blog/src/next-js.md

 }
 ```

+The `fetch` function can be passed a second argument that specifies options
+such as the HTTP method, request headers, and caching details.
+For example, passing `{ cache: 'no-store' }` disables caching of the response.

 Functions like the one above can be defined
 in the source files of components that use them.
 They can also be defined in separate source files,
 often in the top-level "lib" directory, and imported where needed.

-A component can call a data fetching function as follows:
+A server component can call a data fetching function as follows:

 ```js
 const todos: Todo[] = await getTodos();